Skip navigation

 • Bladder infection -- A long-term (chronic) bladder infection or irritation may lead to a certain type of bladder cancer.

-Research has not shown clear evidence that using artificial sweeteners leads to bladder cancer.
+Research has not shown clear evidence that using artificial sweeteners leads to bladder cancer in humans.

 Symptoms